juanghurtado/nextjs-starter/README.md

 # NextJS Starter Kit

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), spiced up with some pre-default configs and libraries.
+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), spiced up with some predefined configs and libraries.

 ## Getting Started